siwa-p/siwa-p/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I graduated Data Engineering Bootcamp from [Nashville Software School](https://nashvillesoftwareschool.com/).
+- 🔭 I graduated Data Engineering Bootcamp from [Nashville Software School](https://nashvillesoftwareschool.com/) in September 2025.
 - 🎉 I graduated with an MS in Data Science from UT Austin in May 2025.
 - 🎉 I graduated Data Science Cohort 07 [Nashville Software School](https://nashvillesoftwareschool.com/) in April 2024.
 - 💬 Ask me about python, machine learning, experimental physics.